itsmebiancap/Bulk-Rate/README.md

 # Bulk-Rate
-Calculates and deducts the discount from the total using Visual Logic.
+Calculates and deducts the discount from the bulk total using Visual Logic.